Since 1947, the New Zealand Bird Banding Scheme has administered the banding and marking of all New Zealand bird species.

 Bird banding in New Zealand is restricted under the Wildlife Regulations (1955) to those persons or groups holding a permit, issued by the Banding Office, to trap, handle, and band birds.

-For more information on the scheme please contact its manager, Graeme Taylor, at the Department of Conservation, by email: email@example.com .
+For more information on the scheme please email: firstname.lastname@example.org.